Refund Transfers Offer An Alternative Payment Method

-Do tax pros really know the problem they are solving with refund transfers?
+Do tax preparers really know the problem they are solving with refund transfers?

 Imagine it’s the first day of tax season.
-Everyone is all excited because they’re going to get some money back, but you don’t have the money to pay the $250 tax prep fee.
+Taxpayers are all excited because they’re going to get some money back, but unfortunately don’t have the money to pay your $250 tax prep fee.

-In most cases, you wait...which is terrible if you really need the money.
-You can't help but ask, "If more taxpayers knew they didn't have to pay upfront, would they wait?"
+In most cases, they wait...which is terrible if they really need the money.
+As a tax pro, you can't help but ask, "If more taxpayers knew they didn't have to pay upfront, would they wait?"